 We’ve written extensively about online scams before.
 In fact, we’ve even made a quiz about online scams so you can find out how likely you are to fall for an online phishing scam.

-Remember those phone calls you’d receive from people who claim they are from the CRA and demand you pay an outstanding fee?
+Remember those phone calls you’d receive from people who claim they are from the IRS or (if you are in Canada) the CRA and demand you pay an outstanding fee?
 Online scams work in a similar way with most scammers pretending to be large companies like Microsoft or McAfee.

 Believe it or not, here at FixMeStick we’ve even had scammers pretending to be our customer support line.
 To protect yourself, make sure the website you are visiting and the email address you are communicating with is legitimate.
 In our case, that is support.FixMeStick.com and firstname.lastname@example.org.